-He chairs the Defeat-NCD Partnership executive committee, addressing NCDs in low-resource countries; and is Climate and Health Advisor to the Healthy Caribbean Coalition.
+He chairs the Defeat-NCD Partnership executive committee, addressing NCDs in low-resource countries; and is the Climate and Health Advisor to the Healthy Caribbean Coalition.

 He was inaugural Director of the Caribbean Public Health Agency, and Coordinator Chronic disease prevention and control in PAHO/WHO.